Signing with your child is fun, easy, and incredibly beneficial!

 If fluency is your goal, ASL, like any second language, takes time and practice.
 Surrounding yourself with others that are fluent will really boost your skills and your confidence.

-If you are interested in learning more, check out your Community Education Programs and Community Center for the Deaf.
-Many junior high schools, high schools, community colleges and universities now include ASL in their curriculum.
-There are sign language interpreting programs all across the country.
+If you are interested in learning more, check out your Community Education Programs and Community Centers for the Deaf.
+Additionally, many junior high schools, high schools, community colleges and universities now offer ASL as a world language option.
+Some of these schools use our online course for teens and adults, Sign It!
+American Sign Language Made Easy, as part of their course curriculum.
+If you wish to continue further with your studies, you will also find sign language interpreting programs all across the country.

 If you are going to make the effort to teach and reinforce signs for communication purposes, it makes sense to use signs that are part of a living language that have meaning to the hundreds of thousands of ASL users.
 Additionally, your child’s caregivers (Doctors, preschools, daycare centers, and elementary schools) are far more likely to use ASL than to try and learn individual “made up” signs for each child for whom they care.

 Hearing children that start out as “baby signers” can comfortably transition into communication with deaf children and adults, and take advantage of other ASL materials (videos, ASL playgroups, etc…).
 They have also laid a foundation for the study of ASL as a second language later in their academic careers.
 All of this is possible by simply using real ASL signs instead of made up or adapted signs.

 And finally, many of our Deaf customers have pointed out that made up signs run the risk of actually “saying” something unintended in ASL, leading to potentially humorous if not embarrassing situations.